JopjeKnopje/pipex/README.md

 [ ] Bij iedere split in de envp meteen met access checken [ ] ft_split handle commands in quotes ex. (grep "text text") also handle awk n stuff [ ] in child_create if execve cant find
+[ ] also when we want to run files, totatlly ignore the path

+## How to handle certain commands

+### bash: cmd: command not found
+"cmd arg1"
+cmd

+### bash: ./cmd: No such file or directory
+#### also when we want to run files, totatlly ignore the path
+/path/to/cmd
+"/path/to/cmd arg1"

+./path/to/cmd
+"./path/to/cmd arg1"